 Avoiding temptation by staying away from what tempts us can be a preventative.

 It’s okay to accept that you are attracted to another person, but you still have the choice to act on those urges or not.
 The trick may be to allow cognition, the very act of thinking things through, to win the battle between your immediate desires and your long-term goals for your relationship.
-Unless of course you’re the type of person that feels no remorse and are quite experienced at deception.
+Unless of course, you’re the type of person that feels no remorse and is quite experienced at deception.
 After all, once the cheating has occurred, the other person (the “cheatee”) has a funny way of showing up more and more, making your partner, at the very least, suspect something’s up.
 At the very most, they will know exactly what’s happening (or what happened).

-So the idea that there’s no way I’ll get caught’ might sound appealing, but it only lasts as long as it takes until the point you do get caught.
+The idea that there’s no way you’ll get caught might sound appealing, but it only lasts as long as it takes until the point you do get caught.
 Is it worth the risk?

 Once you give in to pure animal desire, it’s hard to turn back.
 So can you think your way to fidelity and stay faithful to your partner?
-Why bother even testing that!
-Why stay in a situation where the temptation is so great where you become activated?
+Why bother even testing that?!
+Why stay in a situation where the temptation is so great you become activated every time you’re near that person?

-I know I personally can’t work around very attractive people for long periods of time.
-Not because I’d cheat, but because I’d have trouble paying attention to my work!
+I have personally been unable to work around certain attractive people for long periods of time.
+Not because I’d cheat, but because I’d have trouble paying attention to my work.
 My mind and body engage when there are too many attractive people in the room, so I can’t get anything done.
 Even with practice, it is difficult to not want to take a peek at a desirable person walking by.

 Think About The Future